About the Fund

 Visit the Festival of the Arts Boca website HERE.

-If you are considering making a bequest to the Festival Legacy Circle Fund of the Community Foundation for Palm Beach and Martin Counties, we recommend the following language:
+If you are considering making a bequest to the Festival of the Arts Boca Endowment Fund of the Community Foundation for Palm Beach and Martin Counties, we recommend the following language:

 I hereby give, devise and bequeath _________ and No/100 dollars ($DOLLARS)… OR